IvyFan19/CS-notebook/2-Programming_Language/2.3-Ruby/Ruby.md

 ```

 ### collect
-return value into a array
+return value into a array, same as map

 ```ruby
 cubs = [1, 2, 3].collect { |x| x**3 }